 The Conservation Science group is an inter-disciplinary collaboration between wildlife veterinarians and geneticists, operating from the Royal (Dick) School of Veterinary Studies and the Roslin Institute, at the University of Edinburgh.
 Our focus is on the transfer and application of science and clinical practice to wildlife conservation, both here in Scotland and internationally.
 As a founding member of Edinburgh Conservation Science (ECOS), we are committed to promoting world class research and training that benefit global biodiversity.

-Our team includes vets and scientists with experience and expertise in the field of wildlife health, ecosystem health and epidemiology.
-We provide clinical and scientific expertise for conservation projects and wildlife health research projects.
+Our team includes vets and scientists with experience and expertise in the fields of wildlife population health, ecosystem health, epidemiology and clinical wildlife medicine.

 We generate and apply genetic data for the conservation of endangered species and populations throughout the world.
 We support captive breeding, reintroduction projects and natural population management through the delivery of DNA analysis to inform practical decision-making and broader conservation policy.